Threat model analysis

 Mithril signers registration

-Mithril signatures diffusion
+Mithril signature diffusion

-- confidentiality: No
+- Confidentiality: No

-- integrity: No (signatures are considered tamper-proof)
+- Integrity: No (signatures are effectively tamper-proof)

 Mithril protocol parameters